13rac1/Minecraft-Water-Erosion/README.md

 * Water Sources dissolve blocks to the sides in the direction of air spaces.
 * Erodable blocks include sand, gravel, clay, farmland, dirt, grass, and, rarely, cobblestone.
+* Erodable blocks have differing resistances to erosion depending on their density, but all erode over time.

 ## Videos